Where to meet your lessons

 – please avoid following your child’s lessons; parents’ presence can be very disruptive (if you want to watch, try to do so discreetly from a distance)

-– parents are asked to be back at the meeting point at 10 minutes before the end of a lesson for feedback (late collection of children from lessons will incur a fee)
+– parents are asked to be back at the meeting point at 10 minutes before the end of a lesson for feedback (late collection of children from lessons can incur a fee)

 – very windy conditions can lead to lift closures, so on windy days we recommend parents take care to avoid being stuck in other resorts and unable to collect children at the end of lessons